YEAR LAUNCHED 2004

 Antigua State College (19)

-Antigua Wesleyan Junior Academy (3) – also school with the most submissions 2012
+Antigua Wesleyan Junior Academy (3) – also prize winner as the school with the most submissions in 2012

 Baptist Academy (4)

-Buckley’s Primary School (1) – also school with most submissions in 2005
+Buckley’s Primary School (1) – also prize winner as the school with the most submissions in 2005

-Christ the King High School (7) – also school with most submissions in 2016
+Christ the King High School (7) – also prize winner as the school with the most submissions in 2016

 Clare Hall Secondary School (2)